-Bøsdalafossur is the waterfall that flows from the lake Leitisvatn/Sørvágsvatn and into the Atlantic ocean.
+Bøsdalafossur is the waterfall that flows from the lake Leitisvatn/Sørvágsvatn and directly into the Atlantic Ocean.
 It has a height of 30 meters.
-Geituskoradrangur is the beautiful sea stack that can be seen from the same view-point of Bøsdalafossur
+Geituskoradrangur is the beautiful sea stack that can be seen from the same view-point of Bøsdalafossur.

 The waterfall Bøsdalafossur is a magnificent sight as it thunders down towards the sea.
 This area alone, with its waterfall, ocean and lake – is a popular depiction of dramatic weather in winter, when natural forces struggle against each other.

-At the end of Leitisvatn / Sørvágsvatn there are a lot of great sightseeing opportunities:
+At the end of Leitisvatn/Sørvágsvatn there are great sightseeing opportunities:

-The lake above the sea – and don’t forget the viewpoint for the optical illusion where Leitisvatn / Sørvágsvatn looks like it is floating high above the sea.
+Leitisvatn/Sørvágsvatn – and don’t forget the viewpoint for the optical illusion where Leitisvatn/Sørvágsvatn lake looks like it is floating high above the sea – the lake above the ocean.

 Please note the Hiking guidelines/Restrictions for the hike to Bøsdalafossur